radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 ## Database Timestamp

 The following steps assume your backend database table has a primary key defined and contains a timestamp column.
-The timestamp column name is required for configuring the connector.
-The timestamp column database types supported are described in the [Database connectors](#database-jdbc-accessible) section.
+The timestamp column name is required in the configuration.
+The timestamp column database types supported are described in the [Database Event Listeners](#database-jdbc-accessible) section.

 >[!warning]
->This connector type does not detect delete operations.
-If you have a need to detect delete operations from the database, you should choose a different connector type.
+>This change detection type does not detect delete operations.
+If you have a need to detect delete operations from the database, you should choose a different change detection mechanism.

 1. From the Classic Control Panel > Synchronization Tab, select the topology on the left.
 1. On the right, select the sync pipeline to configure.